Potoro-Pao/Potoro-Pao/README.md

 - 👋 Hi, I’m @Potoro-Pao
 - 👀 I’m interested in coding, and coding for soical good, and video game coding.
-- 🌱 I’m a new self-taught programmer currently learning Python, JavaScript for Machine Learning and Game and Web developing.
+- 🌱 I’m a new self-taught programmer currently learning JavaScript, and Python for Machine Learning as well as Games and Web developing.
 - 💞️ I’m looking to collaborate on tasks that can sharpen my coding skills.
 - 📫 How to reach me you can write email to the following account.
 - forwok123@gmail.com